-Dynamic programming is a technique that uses tables to store intermediate results of recursive algorithms for certain divide-and-conquer problems with overlapping subproblems.
+Dynamic programming is a technique that uses tables to store intermediate results of recursive algorithms for certain optimization problems with overlapping subproblems.

-Our exploration is organized around an introduction of several problems suited to dynamic programming solutions, the explanation of the principles of dynamic programming, the application of those principles to the given problems, and finally the working out of a larger dynamic programming solution to a more complicated problem.
+Our exploration is organized around an introduction of several problems suited to dynamic programming solutions, the explanation of the principles of dynamic programming, the application of those principles to the given problems, and, finally, the working out of a larger dynamic programming solution to a more complicated problem.